TheodoreHua/AlreadyClaimedNotifier/README.md

    [Obtaining a Refresh Token](#obtaining-a-refresh-token) section.
 8. Done

-Once you're done, just navigate to the folder where `AlreadyClaimedNotifier.pyw` is and run the file.
+Once you're done, just navigate to the folder where `AlreadyClaimedNotifier_Notification.pyw` or `AlreadyClaimedNotifier_Dialog.pyw` is and run the file.
 You might run with an IDE you have installed, or simply run itself, or you can run it from the command line.
 On Windows, you do it like this:
-`python AlreadyClaimedNotifier.pyw`.
+`python AlreadyClaimedNotifier_Notification.pyw` or `python AlreadyClaimedNotifier_Dialog.pyw`.
 The application doesn't have a window and instead runs in the background, you can see if it's running by looking at the tray and looking for the (horribly drawn) [icon](#icon).
 You can close the program by right-clicking the icon and clicking Exit Program.
 If this doesn't work, terminate it in Task Manager.

 ## Other Instructions